 If the answer to your question is not on this page, please contact our customer service on 1300 72 88 22.

 Yes, our policies can provide cover for one-way trips if you are staying no longer than 12 months in an Area 1 destination (Americas/Africa), and no longer than 18 months for all other destinations.

 Our Business Policy can offer annual cover designed for business travellers who go away multiple times during the year.
 The policy:

 To purchase a Cover-More Business Policy please contact our Customer Service team on 1300 72 88 22 or via the Live Chat feature on our website.

 Yes, in most cases we can.
 Cover-More Travel Insurance policies can provide cover for a maximum of 12 months in an Area 1 destination (Americas/Africa), and a maximum of 18 months for all other destinations.

 Cover commences at the time you leave your home and ceases at the time you return to your home.

 Some of our products offer an option to increase your luggage item limit for an additional cost.
 You must contact the agent or broker you purchased the insurance from and make the request for extra luggage cover through them.
 The extra cover can then be added to your policy for an additional premium.
-Receipts or valuations no more than 12 months old must be available if requested by Cover More.
+Receipts or valuations no more than 24 months old must be available if requested by the Cover-More team.
 Please refer to the Product Disclosure Statement (PDS) for coverage limits.

 There is no limit to the number of accompanying children on our leisure and business policies, as long as they are your own children or grandchildren and they have the same itinerary as yourself.